Dr. Doni, author of The Stress Remedy, offers 10 simple tips for you to get a good night’s sleep.

 - Plan on going to sleep by 10 p.m. (or nine hours before you have to wake up) when melatonin levels are optimal for sleep.

-- Lower the lights because they stimulate the hormones that wake you up.
-Make sure that your bedroom is completely dark.
-Make sure that it is cool, clean, and quiet as well.
+- Make sure that your bedroom is completely dark because lights decrease melatonin, the hormone that helps you sleep.
+Also make sure that it is cool, clean, and quiet as well.

-- Avoid caffeine, and large amounts of food (especially sugar and carbohydrates) within 3 hours of bedtime, both of which can disrupt sleep.
+- Avoid sugar and large amounts of carbohydrates within 3 hours of bedtime, both of which can disrupt sleep.

-- Support your body to lower your cortisol levels with a product such as Stress-fix TM by Aveda.
-It is made with organic lavender and sage, and comes as a lotion, bath salts, and oil.
-For instance, lavender can lower cortisol levels, which is what we all need for good sleep.
-Meditation, mindfulness, and yoga all also help lower cortisol levels when they are too high.
+- Support your body to lower your cortisol levels.
+For instance, Lavender can help lower your cortisol levels, which is what we all need for good sleep.
+Meditation, mindfulness, music, laughter, and yoga all also help lower cortisol levels when they are too high.